The Titanic – An Example Of Deadly Sacred Cows Assumptions

 • Lifeboat capacity wasn’t enough for everyone on board, a critical flaw in the final design.

-The tragedy of the Titanic exposed the dangers of overconfidence, inadequate safety regulations and wrong ‘holy cows’ assumptions including from the captain even if there’s no 100% conclusive vidence to support them.
+The tragedy of the Titanic exposed the dangers of overconfidence, inadequate safety regulations and wrong ‘holy cows’ assumptions including from the captain even if there’s no 100% conclusive evidence to support them.
 To some extend however, it can be considered a deadly example of a sacred cow in the minds of the public, probably some or even most of the passengers and to some degree even in the mind of the captain, the ‘CEO’, of the Titanic.

 It is also a clear example of the need for situtional leadership skills and in particular crisis management skills.
 Including knowledge and skills of chosing the right change strategy in situational change management.

-More: AI Management Consultants, AI Business Professionals & Contact Tony Now On LinkedIn
+More: AI Management Consultants, AI Business Professionals & Contact Tony Now

 The designer, Thomas Andrews, who died at sea on april 15th 1912, when the Titanic sunk, had his concerns and communicated those during design-phase and the building-phase of the Titanic, but because of cost-considerations, the number of life boats on the Titanic included in the final design was too low to save the lives of all passengers from the 1st to the 3rd class including all employees leaving the port of South-Hampton for its maiden voyage.
 In that respect, the sinking of the Titanic was cleary also an example of a ‘system-failure’.